IsaacDynamo/tic-tac-tla/README.md

 ![](output/result_projection.svg)

 ### Game progression
 Projection that shows the number of pieces on the board and the terminal states.
+This visualization also shows the initial state and the number of original states represented by each projected state.

 ![](output/count_projection.svg)